davidfloyd91/davidfloyd91.github.io/_posts/2019-02-13-the-birth-of-git.markdown

 layout: post
 ---

-# An Ancient Geek tragedy: Git, BeeKeeper, Linux and the Uber Hacker
+# An Ancient Geek tragedy: Git, BitKeeper, Linux and the Uber Hacker

 Until a few hours ago, I might have guessed that Git was an ancient piece of software, originating in the lower strata of tech's geology, near SQL or regex.
 I was wrong.